aobasuyi/Bikesharing/README.md

 <br /> ![Image](Resources/Dashboard_story/DesMoines_bike_utilization.png) <br />

 - Customers on average have the highest utilization of bikes.
-The top 3 bikes used by customers by bikeIDS are: 31443, 38540 and 19481.
+The top 3 bikeIDs used by customers are: 31443, 38540 and 19481.

 ## Summary:
 - The average trip duration for bike ridesharing has increased steadily since 1990s.
 - Male subscribers are most likely to use the bike rideshare for each hour and on weekdays.

-- Two additional visualizations suggested for future analysis include
+##### Two additional visualizations suggested for future analysis:
  - Add a visualization that will predict the average trip utilization for the next five years
  - Determine top starting and stoping station by
- - a.) usertype and b.) gender to find ways to increase bike sharing by both groups.
+   -  usertype and gender to find ways to increase bike sharing use by both groups.